Cluster cosmology with anisotropic boosts: Validation of a novel forward modeling analysis and application on SDSS redMaPPer clusters: Post-unblinding analyses

 Noting that excluding lensing was the only variation we found to result in shifted cosmological constraints, we further test the lensing sector of our data vector in \Cref{fig:results_fid_dsrange}, where we limit the range of scales used in our cluster lensing signal to small scales only ($R < 8~\mathrm{Mpc}/h$) and large scales only ($R \geq 8~\mathrm{Mpc}/h$).
 Both variations result in posteriors favoring higher $\Omega_\mr{m}$, but similar to the ``No DS'' case these results accompany changes in the MOR and anisotropic boost parameter constraints.
-When only the small scale lensing data is used, the non-cosmological parameter constraints show a pattern of ``preferential expansion'' along the existing degeneracies, i.e., a one-sided broadening of the constraints along the degeneracy directions.
-As for the large scale lensing only case, the changes have different characteristics, and involve significant shifts in MOR and anisotropic boost parameters similar to the ``No DS'' case in \Cref{fig:results_fid_drop}.
+When only the small scale lensing data is used, parameter constraints show a broadening of the constraints along the degeneracy directions, and the $S_8$ constraints shift higher.
+As for the large scale lensing only case, the changes have different characteristics, and involve larger departures from the fiducial result in MOR and anisotropic boost parameters as well as even lower values of $S_8$.
+Limiting ourselves to the cosmological parameters, we find that both the ``Small Scale DS'' and ``Large Scale DS'' results are consistent with the ``No DS'' results, with the former slightly more so than the latter.
 Note that the small scale lensing signal probes cluster masses with a higher signal-to-noise, as well as a weaker contribution from anisotropic boosts, compared to its large scale counterpart.
-We suspect that without the small scale lensing information our model has too much unconstrained freedom to simultaneously constrain all varied parameters without priors.
+This explains the wider confidence regions seen from the ``Large Scale DS'' results: without the small scale lensing information our model finds it more difficult to constrain parameters related to mass calibration.

+We end this section by cautioning the reader that all of the results presented in \Cref{fig:results_fid_drop,fig:results_fid_dsrange} are correlated with one another, as any given pair of the results shown shares in common at least one sector of the data vector.
+This, in addition to the fact that our cosmology posteriors are necessarily truncated at the parameter limits of the Dark Emulator, prohibits straightforward quantifications of differences, or tensions, between these results.
+We thus leave the task of formally estimating the statistical significance of these tensions as future work.